 Knoword helps you think quickly in English and make decisions under time pressure – a useful skill for IELTS where you’ll need to answer questions within a time limit.

 For a fun quiz-style game that also makes a difference, try Freerice.
 In addition to boosting your vocabulary and reading skills, this game donates 10 grains of rice to the UN World Food Programme for every correct answer.
 Players are given an English word and have to identify the closest synonym out of four options.
-There are 60 levels of increasing difficulty, see if you can reach a higher level each time!
+There are 60 levels of increasing difficulty.
+See if you can reach a higher level each time!

 Set a timer for two minutes and see if your team can guess correctly before the clock runs out!
 Each correct guess is worth one point.

 This game is similar to the charades we know and love but is designed to help develop English vocabulary skills in people learning or speaking English as a second language.
 To play ESL charades, first split into two teams.
-In a similar manner to ‘articulate’, the teams take turns sending one player to the front of the room.
+In a similar way to ‘Articulate,’ the teams take turns sending one player to the front of the room.
 The player at the front of the room takes an English word out of a hat and must act out clues to help their team guess what the word is.

-For example, if the word is ‘cat’, the player could pretend to be a cat.
+For example, if the word is ‘cat,’ the player could pretend to be a cat.
 Set a timer for two minutes and see if your team can score a point before they run out of time!
-You can use the same words and timer as ‘articulate’ for ESL charades, making them fun games to play at the same party.
+You can use the same words and timer as ‘Articulate’ for ESL charades, making them fun games to play at the same party.